wichofly/myFlix-client/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+you can login with the next information:
+Username: testtest
+Password testtest

 ## Tech used
 - React
 - React Bootstrap